borysneselovskyi/postgres_workshop/excersises/README.md

 **Questions:**
 - What stands out?
 - Is the application’s query using the index?
-- How does the Java bind variable map to Postgres types?
+- How does the Java bind variable map to Postgres type?
+See [TableAccess.java](TableAccess.java) again?

 [Back to Exercise #1](#2-exercise-1---simple-performance-misbehavior)